BenjaminGuzman/SpineWare/README.md

 - **Help to bring SpineWare to Windows and MacOS**: We love free software and mainly used GNU/Linux to run and test SpineWare, but we believe is part of the freedom of the user to choose what software to use and in which platform.
 A great advantage is that SpineWare is written in Java.
 - **Translations**: Currently SpineWare is available only in 2 languages: English and Spanish.

+## Media licenses

+All files (except the GPLv3 logo, `gplv3-136x68.png`) inside the `media/` directory or `src/main/resources/` are licensed under the [Apache license version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html)

+Icon files (the ones that end with `_18dp.png`) were taken from here [https://material.io/resources/icons](https://material.io/resources/icons)

+The GPLv3 logo `gplv3-136x68.png` was taken from [https://www.gnu.org/graphics/license-logos.html](https://www.gnu.org/graphics/license-logos.html)

+All other images were made by the authors and are licensed under the [Apache license version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html)

 ## Dependencies

 - Java 11+, SpineWare's core programming language